ebikdeli/bigfin/readme.md

 Althought by default 'DRF authtokens' could not used to authenticate users in regular django views, we implemented a process in 'accounts.logins' module to authenticate users with 'DRF tokens'.

+We implemented diffrent methods to add and show 'Ticketing' and 'Answer' in 'ticketing.serializer' module.
+It's a comperhensive method to be able list, post, retreive and update objects platform-independent.

+For test, we simulate 'request' object using RequestFactory and APIRequestFactory.

+If we are using 'HyperlinkedModelSerializer' or 'HyperlinkedFields' so we need to send 'request' to 'serializer context', we can access to context data via 'self.context' dictionary in the serializer. for that purpose it's recommended to override or define 'list' method of VIEWs to be able to always send 'request' object via Serializer context.